normanzb/thoughts-on-2-wheel/src/shower-thoughts/promise-design-patterns.md

     })
 ```

-As you can see from above, as the number of data source goes up, the code gradually developed into some deeply nested callback hell, it is not just unpleasant to look at, it is also very difficult to understand the logic and you need a very wide screen to see the whole piece of code 🤦.
+As you can see from above, as the number of data source increase, the code gradually developed into some deeply nested callback hell, it is not just unpleasant to look at, it is also very difficult to understand the logic and you need a very wide screen to see the whole piece of code 🤦.

 So I wanted to pull out those nested blocks above by using `then` callback chain to flatten the whole piece, and it goes well at the beginning: